DeMaCS-UNICAL/threadmonitor/readme.md

 ---
 ### Update documentation

-Please, comment line 8 at __init__.py in the view module before updating.
+Please, comment the call to view_init in the __init__.py of the root module before updating.
 Comment it out when done to ensure the code works.

 ```shell